ThorstenDoherr/brain/README.md

 * Try out the examples provided by the help document by copying them into do-files

 ## Unix and Mac plugins
-The UNIX and MAC plugins do not support multiprocessing because of the erratic support of **openmp** between the distributions.
+The UNIX and MAC plugins do not support multiprocessing because of the erratic support of **openmp** among the distributions.
 To activate **openmp** the plugins need to be locally compiled (see: plugin/build.txt for instructions).
 The **brain.c** source code contains MP support, while **brainsp.c** renounces any **openmp** references.

-NOTICE: The MAC plugin may not work as it was compiled on a UNIX machine.
+NOTICE: The MAC plugin is not yet tested.

 ## Version history
+2021.02.16
+* Recompiled the MAC plugin to exclude **openmp** libraries because of incompatible distributions.

 2020.12.08
 * Improved compatibility with older STATA versions (below 15) in terms of matrix sizes
 * Fixed a bug that prevented random weight initialization